pastewka/MolecularDynamics/_project/milestone02.md

 Header and source files have typically extensions `.h` and `.cpp`.
 On Unix system, you sometimes find `.hh` and `.cc` for C++ code.
 C++ headers sometimes have the suffix `.hpp`.

-To compile the code, you need to add headers files to `MYPROJECT_HDRS` and sources files to `MYPROJECT_SRCS` in the main `CMakeLists.txt`.
-From the command-line, you can compile the code by running `make` in the `build` directory.
+To compile the code, you need to and sources files to `lib_sources` in the main `meson.build`.
+From the command-line, you can compile the code by running `meson compile` in the `builddir` directory.

 ## Adding new test cases